 Who Should Not Wear a Mask?

 - Children under 2 years old should not wear a mask.

-- Someone who has trouble breathing should not wear a mask.
+- Someone who is sick and has trouble breathing should not wear a mask.

 - Anyone who can't take a mask off without help (for example, if they're unconscious) should not wear a mask.